-Development of Doctrine – Vincent of Lerins, a church father of the 5th century, distinguishes the legitimate growth in understanding of divine revelation from the false alteration of religion and Catholic orthodox dogma in the Church of Jesus Christ.
+Development of Doctrine – Vincent of Lérins, a church father of the 5th century from the island monastery of Lerins, distinguishes the legitimate growth in understanding of divine revelation from the false alteration of religion and Catholic orthodox dogma in the Church of Jesus Christ.

 Is there to be no development of religion in the Church of Christ?
 Certainly, there is to be development and on the largest scale.